 - Handwriting Recognition.
-The visualization framework provided by MAYA Viz includes the ability to attach annotations to specific units at specific times.
+The visualization framework provided by MayaViz includes the ability to attach annotations to specific units at specific times.
 Users can place these annotations in such a way that they could communicate important features or messages to other users of the CPoF in an asynchronous fashion.
 We enhanced the annotation procedure by providing a handwriting interface, which is more convenient and natural than typing, especially for users on the SMARTBoard.
 We used the NPen system [8], a large-vocabulary, writer-independent, connected-word, neural-net handwriting recognizer as this interface.
-In order to incorporate handwriting and integrated focus gestures into the same system, we inserted a mode switch into the battleboard, though in principle it is possible to add a preprocessing component to the handwriting recognizer to classify input ink events as annotations or gestures. - Integrated Gestures.
-A "gesture" is a single or multistroke input, where the path of the stroke determines the meaning.
-Handwriting recognition can be considered a form of gesture recognition, but we also provide two additional uses for gestures.
-One allows units on the battleboard to be selected by tapping on them or circling them. - Iconic Gesture Recognition.
-A second gesture recognizer allows the type of desired units to be specified.
-Instead of an explicit focus gesture, or a spoken focus statement like "Select the enemy artillery units," we provide significantly faster and easier iconic gesture recognition for unit selection.
+In order to incorporate handwriting and integrated focus gestures into the same system, we inserted a mode switch into the battleboard, though in principle it is possible to add a preprocessing component to the handwriting recognizer to classify input ink events as annotations or gestures. - Iconic Gesture Recognition.
+As an alternative to explicit focus gestures, or spoken focus statements like "Select the enemy artillery units," we provide a significantly faster and easier iconic gesture recognition for unit selection.
 We constructed from the ground up an extensible template-based icon recognition system which allows users to draw a unit type in a separate input window (shown at the bottom right of Figure 1), have it recognized, and have all units matching that type be selected.
 The icon recognition system recognizes enemy and friendly unit types of several main categories (armor, reconnaissance, anti-aircraft, infantry) and several modifiers (mechanized, wheeled, airborne), yielding a large set of recognizable unit types.
 The gestures can be drawn directly onto the SMARTBoard, with a laser pointer, or with a remote handheld with a stylus (see sections 7 and 8).
 In a small user test using untrained individuals on a data set of 41 gestures, our gesture recognizer was 83.48% accurate.
 Accuracy improves significantly with training as individuals learn how to draw the gestures. - Passive Entity Tracking.
 In addition to direct command speech, users often wished to discuss the contents of the display without interacting with the CPoF system.
-Since these human-human interactions may contain valuable information about the scenario, we capture them for transcription by a conventional large-vocabulary conversational speech recognition (LVCSR) system.
+Since these human-human interactions may contain valuable information about the scenario, we capture them for transcription by a conventional largevocabulary conversational speech recognition (LVCSR) system.
 This system was based on the Janus Speech Recognition Toolkit (JRTk) [6], and was modified for vocabulary coverage.

-- Speech from users is continually tracked and could later be inspected by use of the Meeting Browser system [16, 17].
-With the Meeting Browser, users of the CPoF can view transcripts, summaries, and topic shifts of CPoF interactions, as well as static visual snapshots of the battle-board state over time.
+Speech from users is continually tracked and could later be inspected by use of the Meeting Browser system [16, 17].
+With the Meeting Browser, users of the CPoF can view transcripts, summaries, and topic shifts of CPoF interactions, as well as static visual snapshots of the battleboard state over time.
 In addition to this after-action review usage pattern, we also provide the ability to passively track unit types as they were being discussed.
-In this way, when users of the CPoF mentioned units by type or name, the CPoF display would continually be updated by moving those units into focus. - Typed Input.
+In this way, when users of the CPoF mentioned units by type or name, the CPoF display would continually be updated by moving those units into focus.

+- Typed Input.
 In addition to command speech, we also provide the ability to type commands to the display for those times when speech recognition is unavailable or impractical. - Fleximodality.
 Rather than force the user into one modality per interaction, we provide multiple choices for each type of interaction.
 Manipulation of the display can use speech, typed input, or direct manipulation provided by the display itself.
 Annotations can be made by typing or handwriting.
 Unit selection can be done by speech, direct gesture, or iconic gesture.
 Since we wanted user interactions with the battleboard to be as natural as possible, this freedom of choice is essential.